AleMorales9011/ForgeWare/008 PROVISSIONING INFRASTRUCTURE/README.md

 This repository utilizes a practical learning approach, guiding users through the process of building cloud infrastructure for Crafty Corner on a cloud platform of their choice (e.g., AWS, Google Cloud Platform, Azure).
 The project will provide step-by-step instructions, explanations for each code block, and troubleshooting tips to ensure a successful learning experience.

 ## What's Terraform?
 Infrastructure as Code (IaC) tools allow you to manage infrastructure with configuration files rather than through a graphical user interface.
 IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.

+## Installing Terraform
+To install Terraform, find the [appropriate package for your system](https://developer.hashicorp.com/terraform/install) and download it as a zip archive.

+After downloading Terraform, unzip the package.
+Terraform runs as a single binary named terraform.
+Any other files in the package can be safely removed and Terraform will still function.

+>[!Note]
+> Finally, make sure that the terraform binary is available on your ```PATH```.
+This process will differ depending on your operating system.

 ### Prerequisites: